1959 Cupa României final

 The 1959 Cupa României Final was the 21st final of Romania's most prestigious football cup competition.
-It was disputed between Dinamo București and CSM Baia Mare, and was won by Dinamo București after a game with 4 goals.
+It was disputed between Dinamo București and CSM Baia Mare, and was won by Dinamo București after a game with four goals.
 It was the first cup for Dinamo București.

+CSM Baia Mare was the sixth club representing Divizia B which reached the Romanian Cup final.